-- 2.5 million people will require support to manage their money in the move to Universal Credit this same group of people are also likely to be financially excluded - 42% said monthly payments would make budgeting more difficult - 73% of people likely to be eligible for Universal Credit will need help managing their monthly payments.
+- 2.5 million people will require support to manage their money in the move to Universal Credit this same group of people are also likely to be financially excluded - 42% said monthly payments would make budgeting more difficult5 - 73% of people likely to be eligible for Universal Credit will need help managing their monthly payments6.

-Tony Quigley, NTS Illegal Money Lending Team said: "It's important to remember that loan sharks are not a community service - they are criminals who display pure greed and entice or force victims into paying back extortionate amounts of money, far more than they have borrowed, causing them to spiral into debt.
+Tony Quigley, NTS Illegal Money Lending Team said: "As people get used to budgeting under the new system and find it harder to access legitimate short-term loans, we expect many to be tempted into the arms of the sharks.
+This is not a recommended route as people can end up in much more debt and dealing with some pretty ruthless individuals.
 If people are worried about a loan shark in their community - or have become a victim - they can call us in total confidence on 0300 555 2222."